time4tea/raytrace-in-a-weekend-kotlin/README.md

 ### Main Programs

-- Raytrace.kt - rander a scene
+- Raytrace.kt - render a scene
 - ControllableRaytrace.kt - render a scene and move around it
 - DynamicRaytrace.kt - render a scene, which can be modified while program is running